San Ysidro Port of Entry: Southbound vehicle crossing (El Chaparral)

 The southbound lanes of Interstate 5 which take vehicles into Mexico have been moved west of their previous location through the new El Chaparral Point of Entry (Puerta México el Chaparral).
-This relocation and expansion was necessary to provide space for the construction of new administrative and border inspection facilities and to increase the number of northbound vehicle lanes.
+It replaced the former entry point known as Puerta México which stood immediately east of El Chaparral.
+The opening of El Chaparral roughly tripled the number of traffic lanes to 22, reducing wait times for vehicles entering Mexico.
+It is roughly in the same location as the former Virginia Avenue crossing, where trucks entering the US from Mexico prior to 1983 was located.
+Access is via a four-lane, temporary access road that is 0.2 mi long and leads west from the end of Interstate 5.
 The El Chaparral gateway also has a vehicle and passenger inspection station at which U.S. officials may conduct inspections of southbound traffic, and provides for more thorough inspection of southbound traffic by Mexican officials.
 El Chaparral was the name of the Tijuana border crossing prior to the 1983 modifications.

 Eastern/main pedestrian crossing

 Pedestrians may cross northbound immediately east of the northbound vehicle crossing.
 As of May 2017 they are temporarily processed in the Milo building while a new facility is built to the west.
 There are currently 15 pedestrian lanes, and more will be added with the current expansion project.

 The eastern (main) southbound pedestrian crossing is east of the northbound crossing, immediately south of San Ysidro Transit Center.
 Pedestrians pass through the 6.9-million-dollar, three-story Puerta Este México-San Ysidro building, opened in August 2015, containing Mexican passport control and customs which since late 2017 exits to a path leading to Frontera street just southwest of Ferrocarril street.
 Prior to 2012 the southbound pedestrian crossing was west of the northbound vehicle crossing and exited to a bridge leading to Plaza Viva Tijuana.